JCPTrevillian/JCPTrevillian/README.md

 \
 Hello!
 I'm Jennifer, a Software Engineer who combines technical builds with excellent communication skills to create user-friendly web applications.
 I am passionate about using technology to bridge the gap between users and innovative digital solutions.
 \
-I am a naturally curious person who asks questions and likes to explore the things I want to learn.
-\
 Tech is my ❤️  (along with my rescue dog Max)
 <details>